roryp/reliable-web-app-pattern-java-workshop/README.md

 [Go to Glossary](#glossary)

-In this workshop, we'll deploy a single region of the Reliable Web Application using Azure App Service.
-The workshop is divided into 8 parts, and while your example installs, we'll attempt to explain the concepts behind the pattern.
+In this workshop, we'll introduce a simple starter app, and then deploy a single region of the Reliable Web Application Reference Architecture on Azure.
 This workshop should take approximately 1 1/2 hour to complete:
 - The provisioning of the Azure resources for the reference architecure will take 20 minutes and the deployment 20 minutes.
 - Between the provision and deployment, we will explain the other Parts so you can continue with the workshop while the installation is running.

 ## What the workshop covers